oac-tree/oac-tree-gui/doc/overview.rst

 The vertical blue tab bar on the left allows switching between three main views:

 1. The *Explore* view is intended to browse existing sequencer procedures on disk.
-2. The *Compose* view allows modifying existing procedures or assembling new ones by defining an instruction tree and variables.
+2. The *Compose* view allows you to modify existing procedures or assemble new ones by defining an instruction tree and variables.
 3. The *Run* view is intended for running the sequencer procedure.

 Explorer view
 -------------

-An explorer view allows browsing procedures on disk and checking their composition.
+The Explorer view allows browsing procedures on disk and checking their composition.
-It consists of 3 main widgets, as marked in *Figure 2* with green bullets:
+It consists of 3 main widgets, marked in *Figure 2* with green bullets:

 .. image:: screenshots/overview-explorer-details.png
   :width: 960

 1. The file browser on the left for navigating the filesystem on your computer.
-2. The XML viewer on the right with the XML representation of selected sequencer procedure.
+2. The XML viewer on the right with the XML representation of the selected sequencer procedure.
 3. The procedure list at the bottom with currently opened procedures.

-The possible workflow in the explorer view could be as follows:
+The possible workflow in the Explorer view could be as follows:
-The user browses directories and finds the procedure he wants to edit or execute.
+The user browses directories and finds the procedure they want to edit or execute.
 By using the *Import Selected* button located on the toolbar of the file browser, or by simply double-clicking on a file name, the procedure can be imported into the program's memory and will appear in the procedure list.

-At the program start-up, this list contains already one single empty *Untitled* procedure.
+At program start-up, this list already contains a single empty *Untitled* procedure.
 There can be multiple procedures simultaneously opened/edited in the program.
-The user will be able to edit these procedures in the `Composer` view.
+The user can edit these procedures in the `Composer` view.

-Please note, that the GUI never modifies files with sequencer procedures used for import, unless it is explicitly asked to export the result of the work.
+Please note that the GUI never modifies files with sequencer procedures used for import, unless it is explicitly asked to export the result of the work.

 Composer view
 -------------

-A composer view allows editing previously imported procedures or creating new ones from scratch. *Figure 3* presents the default layout with a tool panel on the left, and a procedure editor on the right.
+The Composer view allows editing previously imported procedures or creating new ones from scratch. *Figure 3* presents the default layout with a tool panel on the left, and a procedure editor on the right.
 The tool panel contains a list of opened procedures and a list of instructions available for sequence composition.
-The procedure editor represents a multi-tab area, where the user can edit instruction tree (in the form of a tree and in the form off a node editor), workspace variables, and check the XML representation of the procedure.
+The procedure editor represents a multi-tab area, where the user can edit the instruction tree (in the form of a tree and in the form of a node editor), workspace variables, and check the XML representation of the procedure.
-The area can be additionaly split to edit multiple procedures simultaneously.
+The area can be additionally split to edit multiple procedures simultaneously.

 The important widgets are marked with green labels and explanations are given below: